 This post uses affiliate links.
 Thank you for supporting my site!

-- Climb Morven – the highest point of Caithness, Morven is a mighty conical hill with fabulous view of the surrounding Flow Country.
-Nearby, Maiden Pap is a Morven in miniature, although much steeper.
-You can climb both on this Morven and Maiden Pap walk.
+- Climb Morven – The highest point in Caithness, Morven is a striking conical hill with sweeping views across the Flow Country.
+Nearby Maiden Pap is smaller but steeper, and both can be climbed on the same walk.

 - Visit the Castle of Mey – more a palace than a castle, the Castle of Mey was purchased by the Queen Mother in 1952.
 The castle has lovely gardens and homely rooms – the castle was used by the Queen Mum as her holiday home!